SongYYYY/KDD22-OODGAT/README.md

 > pip install scipy
 ### download datasets
 (2022/8/30)
 Recent versions of torch_geometric seems to have changed the default directory structure of automatically downloaded datasets, therefore the script may not work properly.
-In such case, please unzip the file 'pyg_data.zip' to the root directory which contains the older version of datasets.
+You may try earlier versions of torch_geometric, or download the older version of datasets from https://drive.google.com/file/d/1EMVHqOKyxnLyZLNPB-aERleS9zdCV8rJ/view?usp=sharing and unzip the file to the root directory of the python files.
 ### run baselines
 > python baseline.py
 ### run OODGAT